 The iAd advertising platform provides developers new opportunities to generate revenue and promote their apps.
 You add banner or full-screen advertisements to your app’s user interface; Apple sells advertising space and delivers ads to fill these spaces.
 You earn revenue when users view or interact with ads displayed by your app.

 The iAd framework was introduced in iOS 4.0, and does the work necessary to download advertisements from the iAd App Network.
 Your primary responsibility is to design your user interface to accomodate space for advertisements.

 To Use iAd In Your App, You Must Join the iAd App Network

 Before you start adding advertising support to your app, you must first agree to the iAd App Network Contract and complete relevant tax and banking information in iTunes Connect.
 Further, to be eligible to receive ads, you must integrate the iAd Framework in your app before you submit the app for review.

 For more information on the iAd App Network, see http://developer.apple.com/iad/.

 Banner Views Use a Portion of the Screen to Display a Banner Ad

 ADBannerView class allows you to dedicate a portion of a user interface screen to display a banner ad.
 Once created, a banner view automatically downloads new advertisements to display to the user.
 A user taps a banner to interact with the ad’s content.

-Full-Screen Ads Provide Larger Advertisements to iPad Apps
+Full-Screen Ads Provide Larger Advertisements

 ADInterstitialAd class allows you to display full-screen advertisements in your app.
 You can add a full-screen advertisement as a page of content alongside other pages of content provided by your app, or you can display a full-screen advertisement modally when your app transitions from one screen to another.
 As with a banner ad, a user taps a full-screen advertisement to launch the ad’s rich content.